What Are SaaS Metrics? 10 Important Metrics to Track

 As an indication of user interaction, activation rate is a direct measure of the success of a product, making it a vital metric for SaaS businesses.
 Considering many users fail to re-engage with a software service once a free trial has ended, it is up to companies to decide how to keep customers interested in their product.

-Burning through one’s cash supply is one of the biggest challenges faced by fledgling SaaS companies.
+Running out of cash is one of the biggest challenges fledgling SaaS companies face.
 By determining how a company spends its cash supply over a period of time, investors can then gauge how much time there is left before a business runs out of capital.
 In order to determine the burn rate, companies can view their cash flow statement, which highlights any changes in cash position from one period to the next.
 In order to ascertain how much money is being lost on a monthly basis, a company can calculate the net burn rate by using the following formula:

 Cash amount / monthly operating expenses = net burn rate